 - He said Cherry Coke is coming to China and his face will be on the can.
 I found he really likes talking about his companies in China.

 - I asked about healthcare and if he was interested in it, since Berkshire had invested in Devita healthcare.
 He says he can’t predict healthcare.
 I said that’s why I like it.
-Because smart people cannot predict it.
+Because lots of smart people cannot predict it.
 That got a smile and a “good idea”.

 - He said he had been looking at insurance businesses in China.